Einhornhool/100-days-of-code/r1-log.md

 ### R1D22
 Finally finished the algorithm challenges on fCC.
 Last one was a catastrophe.
 I'll have to learn more Javascript by doing challenges on Codewars or something.
 Now I'm learning how to use JSON.

+### R1D23
+Building a Random Quote Machine for fCC.
+It's fun, I have to research stuff.
+I feel like building these webpages or apps on my own teaches me most.